-According to recent UCAS figures “The number of PBSA bed spaces has risen to 627,115 in 2018/2019, with a total of 31,348 new beds being delivered for the academic year.
+According to recent UCAS figures, “the number of PBSA bed spaces has risen to 627,115 in 2018/2019, with a total of 31,348 new beds being delivered for the academic year.
 A total of 36,000 beds are expected to be delivered in time for the 2019/2020 academic year.”

 The point remains that most PBSA builders and providers agree that the sector faces certain challenges with regard to achieving planning permission, as well as finding appropriate land to build or redevelop.

-For example, it was recently reported that the University of Reading were being forced to pay for hotel accommodation due to lack of provision for new students.
+For example, it was recently reported that the University of Reading was being forced to pay for hotel accommodation due to lack of provision for new students.
 The university’s own accommodation was full and a high number of new students couldn’t find PBSA either.

-This isn’t an isolated incident, either, with a number of similar stories being told across the country.
+This isn’t an isolated incident either, with a number of similar stories being told across the country.
 The basic fact is that supply currently isn’t meeting demand, and that is often good news for investors.

 Generally speaking, PBSA offers very strong, very solid returns.
 It’s one of the main factors that’s contributed to it’s surge in popularity in recent years.